Best Hotels in Jodhpur

 Jodhpur isn’t your summer‑holiday destination.
 The best seasons are:

-• October to March — cool mornings, warm afternoons, perfect for walking, sightseeing, and staying in heritage hotels in Jodhpur without sweltering.
+• October to March – cool mornings, warm afternoons, perfect for walking, sightseeing, and staying in heritage hotels in Jodhpur without sweltering, including some of the best hotels in Jodhpur.

-• April to June — scorching heat, especially by May.
-Poolside in a luxury hotel becomes a necessity.
+• April to June – scorching heat, especially by May.
+Poolside in a luxury hotel becomes a necessity, though some affordable hotel in Jodhpur options remain open.

 • July to September – occasional rains, lower rates, but humidity and patchy skies.
 Some cheap hotels in Jodhpur may offer deep discounts.

 If your travel flexibility allows, try to aim for November–February.
-Hotels in Jodhpur (especially boutique or heritage ones) are in high demand those months, so book early.
-Also, luxury hotels in Jodhpur raise their rates during festival times (like RIFF, Diwali, etc.).
+Hotels in Jodhpur (especially boutique or heritage ones) are in high demand those months, so book early using Jodhpur online hotel booking platforms.
+Also, luxury hotels in Jodhpur raise their rates during festival times (like RIFF, Diwali, etc.), even impacting hotel rooms in Jodhpur across categories.

 How to reach Jodhpur